BorisMolch/pfrontend-temp/content/jobs/patchxr-network-architect-copy.md

 title = "PatchXR UI/UX Designer"

 +++
-**UI/UX Designer
+## **UI/UX Designer**

-**Freelance contract
+##### Freelance contract

-Location: Work remotely or from our Copenhagen office
+##### Location: Work remotely or from our Copenhagen office

-**We are looking** for a UI/UX designer to make our interface look and feel cool as fuck.
+## Objective

-You will help us create the best user experience for our players.
-This team member will work hand in hand with our UI/UX team, Lead Designer, Artists, and Developers.
+**We are looking** for a UI/UX designer with a strong emphasis on visual communication.
+Working across teams, you will guide our transformative new interfaces for playful musical interaction in VR.

-Together, we aim to create a new sonic dimension - an unprecedented way to build, think about, and experience music visually.
+You will help us create the best user experience for our players, working hand in hand with our UI/UX team, Lead Designer, Artists, and Developers.
+Together, we aim to explore a new sonic and graphical dimension - an unprecedented way to build, think about, and experience music visually.
 UI/UX design is integral to tackling that challenge.

-## What will you be doing?
+## What you'll do

 * Develop high-quality and functional graphical user interfaces.
 * Collaborate with our game and interface designers and artists to translate features into effective UI solutions.